khudgins/documentation/automation/deployment_configuration/tier.rst

-Operationally, if there exists a dependency between two services, when there are changes that affect either service such as an auto-recovery or an auto-scaling event, the other service is notified by enStratus of this environmental change.
+Operationally, if there exists a dependency between two services, when there are changes that affect either service such as an auto-recovery or an auto-scaling event, the other service is notified by Enstratius of this environmental change.

 This notification process is conducted using the enstratus.cfg file which is passed to all affected services in a tier.

 In the figure above, an application service has a dependency on a data source installed on a database service.
-If there is an auto-recovery event on a database server housing the data source, the application services that depend on it will be notified when enStratus passes in a new enstratus.cfg file to each of them.
+If there is an auto-recovery event on a database server housing the data source, the application services that depend on it will be notified when Enstratius passes in a new enstratus.cfg file to each of them.

 Similarly, when changes such as an auto-recovery or an auto-scaling event occur on servers